 Here comes the most beautiful and wealthiest town in the country, Namche Bazar.
-It is the fifth town on the trail of the Everest Region Trekking at an elevation of around 3440m.
+It is the fifth town on the trekking trail at an elevation of around 3440m.

 This town is a popular destination for Everest trekkers and climbers.
-Those trekkers who have walked from Lukla to Namche Bazar take a day or two for rest here.
-They prepare themselves for the altitude through acclimatisation.
+Those trekkers who have walked from Lukla to Namche Bazar take a day or two to rest here.
+They prepare themselves for the altitude through acclimatization.

 Namche is famous as the Gateway to Mount Everest.
-But, it is also a major trade centre in the Khumbu.
+But, it is also a major trade center in Khumbu.
 Even the Tibetans descend to Namche Bazaar for business.
 Crowds take over the Saturday market and pubs.